xaadu/Other-Judges/README.md

 # Other-Judges
-Other Online Judge Problem Solves
+Other Online Judge and Contest Problem Solves